Print Friendly and PDF

 Topping

-• 1 1/2 cups gluten-free rolled oats
+• 1 1/2 cups rolled oats (gluten-free if needed)

 • 1 cup coarsely chopped pecans

-• 1/2 to 3/4 cup cultured vegan butter, melted (nonvegans can substitute grass-fed butter)
+• 1/2 to 3/4 cup grass-fed or vegan butter

-• 1/2 cup all-purpose gluten-free flour
+• 1/2 cup all-purpose flour (gluten-free if needed)

-• 1 1/2 to 2 Tbsp gingerbread spice mix, adjusted to taste (recipe below)
+• 1 1/2 to 2 tbsp gingerbread spice mix, adjusted to taste (recipe below)

 • 1/2 tsp coarse sea salt

 *Notes: When Teri-Ann and I first made this, we omitted the sugar in the filling and used only 1/4 cup in the topping.
 It was delicious, especially with the ice cream.
 However, for a sweeter crisp, or if your apples are tart, add some sugar or sweetener to the filling and/or increase to 1/2 cup in the topping.
-My hubs, kids, and other taste-testers have LOVED this crisp with Ambrosia apples and 1/4 cup Lakanto Golden in both the filling and crumble.
+My taste-testers have LOVED this crisp with Ambrosia apples and 1/4 cup Lakanto Golden in both the filling and crumble.

 Directions